-9. RELATED PARTY TRANSACTIONS
+10. RELATED PARTY TRANSACTIONS

-Three months ended December 31, 2016 Three months ended December 31, 2015
+Th ree months Th ree months

+ende ed December ende d December

+31, 2017 3 31, 2016

 Key management compensation

-(Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include executive and non-executive directors)
+(Key management personnel are persons responsible for planning,

+directing and controlling the activities of an entity, and include

-Compensation
+executive and non-executive directors)

-Compensation \$ 27,088 \$ 26,852
+Compensation \$ 25,000 \$ 27,088

 The CEO, several principal scientists and directors have significant share holdings at this time that align their interests with those of all shareholders.
 Due to the Corporation's early stage of development and small size of the Corporation's management team and board, the Board's Nominating and Compensation Committee has maintained the Corporation's recent practice of not compensating executives or board members, other than those noted in Note 8 and 10.
 As this compensation is not readily measurable, these expenses and the related services revenue have not been recorded.
-For the three month period ended December 31, 2016 there have been no such transactions, nor were there for the comparative period in the previous fiscal year.
+For the three month period ended December 31, 2017 there have been no such transactions, nor were there for the comparative period in the previous fiscal year.